 With this in mind, the positives of living in Sardinia certainly outweigh the negative:

 The pros of living in Sardinia

 1. The setting

 Sardina is beautiful.
 There is an abundance of stunning beaches, beautiful mountains and forests, as well as a deep history with many fascinating archaeological sites.
-There are 2000km of coastline, plus many coves and bays.
+There is 2000km of coastline, plus many coves and bays.
 Many activities such as golf, sailing, cycling, kayaking and hiking – even mushroom foraging – are all prevalent on the island.

 The scenery itself is enough to attract visitors from around the globe, every year.
-Combine this with a comfortable climate and laid back lifestyle, Sardinia is an excellent corner of the world to relax and unwind.
+Combining this with a comfortable climate and laid back lifestyle, Sardinia is an excellent corner of the world to relax and unwind.

 2. The cost of living